 There is no automatic entitlement to a lump sum.
-Members may opt to give up (commute) pension for lump sum up to the limit set by the Finance Act 2004.
-The accrual rate guarantees a pension based on 1/60th of final pensionable salary and years of pensionable service.
-(Prior to 2009 the accrual rate guaranteed a pension based on 1/80th and a lump sum based on 3/80th of final pensionable salary and years of pensionable service).
+Members may opt to give up (commute) pension for a lump sum up to the limit set by the Finance Act 2004.
+The accrual rate guarantees a pension based on 1/49th of the pensionable pay for each year of membership, adjusted in line with the cost of living.
+(Prior to 2015 the accrual rate guaranteed a pension based on 1/60th of final pensionable salary and years of pensionable service.
+Prior to 2009 the accrual rate guaranteed a pension based on 1/80th and a lump sum based on 3/80th of final pensionable salary and years of pensionable service).